RedonAlla/RA.Utilities/Data/RA.Utilities.Data.Abstractions/README.md

 [![GitHub license](https://img.shields.io/github/license/RedonAlla/RA.Utilities?logo=googledocs&logoColor=fff)](https://github.com/RedonAlla/RA.Utilities?tab=MIT-1-ov-file)

-`RA.Utilities.Data.Abstractions` provides a set of core interfaces for implementing common data access patterns, such as the Repository and Unit of Work.
-It solves the problem of tightly coupling your business logic to a specific data access technology (like Entity Framework Core).
+`RA.Utilities.Data.Abstractions` provides a collection of essential interfaces for building a decoupled and testable data access layer.
+It establishes contracts for the **Repository** and **Unit of Work** patterns, which are fundamental to Clean Architecture.

 By coding against these abstractions, you can create a clean, decoupled architecture where the data access layer can be swapped out with minimal impact on your application's core logic.